DuPage County Bankruptcy Attorneys

 If I file for bankruptcy, can I discharge my student loans?

 Government-issued student loans are categorized as priority debts and are not dischargeable in bankruptcy.

 Will I lose my job if I file for bankruptcy?

 No. Federal law (11 U.S.C.
 Sec.
 525) prohibits private employers from discriminating against individuals who have filed for bankruptcy.

 After filing Chapter 7 bankruptcy, the debtor is typically discharged within three to five months.
 With Chapter 13 bankruptcy, the duration of the repayment plan is typically three to five years.

 When you have exhausted all other means to settle your debts, an experienced bankruptcy attorney can provide valuable legal advice and guidance.
 Contact our office at 630-932-9100630-932-9100 to arrange an appointment.
 There is no charge for an initial consultation to explore your legal options.
-We have offices conveniently located in Lombard, Bloomingdale, Naperville, St. Charles, and Chicago.
+We have offices conveniently located in including Lombard, Bloomingdale, Naperville and Chicago..
 Evening and weekend appointments are available.